rweigel/phys305/flux.md

 For a source emitting particles with uniform speed $v_s$ in all directions in a plane, or a sink that absorbs particles with uniform speed in all directions,

-1. the density $\sigma$ decreases in proportional to distance from the source or sink.
+1. the density $\sigma$ decreases in proportional to the distance from the source or sink.
 2. the net flux through an arbitrary closed path that surrounds the source is not zero,
 3. the flux through an arbitrary closed path that encloses a source or sink will be the same as that through a circle centered on the source or sink that is within the closd path, and
 4. the net flux is zero through an arbitrary closed path that does not enclose a source or sink.